martynakil/kanban-board-react/README.md

+KABAN BOARD

-My job was to do something similar to this: https://kanbanblog.com/explained/
+My task was to do something similar to this: https://kanbanblog.com/explained/

-What is a kanban system anyway?
+What is a kanban anyway?

 https://www.youtube.com/watch?v=iVaFVa7HYj4&list=PLaD4FvsFdarR3oF1gp5_NmnlL-BQIE9sW&index=1